kubernetes/ingress-nginx/docs/developer-guide/code-overview.md

 ### Core Sync Logics:

 Ingress-nginx has an internal model of the ingresses, secrets and endpoints in a given cluster.
 It maintains two copies of that:

-1. currently running configuration model
+1. One copy is the currently running configuration model
-1. the one generated in response to some changes in the cluster
+2. Second copy is the one generated in response to some changes in the cluster

 The sync logic diffs the two models and if there's a change it tries to converge the running configuration to the new one.